designing impactful experiences, accessible to all

 re-thinking the check in experience at lurie children's hospital in chicago, il

-how might we create a check in experience that provokes safety, efficiency, and empowers service providers?
+how might we create a check in experience that provokes safety AND efficiency WHILE empowerING service providers?

 1. Pre-Check In App